anvaka/lang-land/README.md

 - Share memory tricks that worked for you

 **It's Really Easy**
-Click "Edit this card" at the bottom of any flashcard, make your changes in GitHub, and submit.
+Click "Improve this card" at the bottom of any flashcard, make your changes in GitHub, and submit.
 I review everything and merge quickly.
 No coding skills needed - GitHub's editor is straightforward.

 ### What I'm Looking For